-Ostensibly, writer-director Jeff Nichols’ Mud is about the titular character, played by Matthew McConaughey, who’s on the run from the law and the family of a man he killed for love of a woman, Juniper, played by a bedraggled Reese Witherspoon.
-That’s a fine, if ordinary, foundation for a thriller – though this is no ordinary movie by any stretch.
-In fact, Mud isn’t even about the character Mud; instead, it’s a coming-of-age story that’s part mystery, fable, and thriller.
+Ostensibly, writer-director Jeff Nichols’ Mud is about the titular character, played by Matthew McConaughey, who’s on the run from both the law and the family of the man he killed for love of a woman, Juniper, played by a bedraggled Reese Witherspoon.
+In reality, however, Mud isn’t about McConaughey’s fugitive; instead, it’s a coming-of-age story that’s part mystery, part fable, and part thriller.

-Beneath it all lies a love story – indeed, several love stories, all tied together through the heart of a young boy called Ellis (The Tree of Life’s Tye Sheridan in an accomplished performance): a witness to the death of love in his family, Ellis feels it in his heart and is willing to do anything, however dangerous, to prove to himself that love is real and worth fighting – and even dying – for, if that love is deep and true.
+Beneath it all lies a love story; indeed, several love stories, all tied together through the heart of a young boy called Ellis (The Tree of Life’s Tye Sheridan in an accomplished performance).
+A witness to the death of love in his family, Ellis feels it in his heart and is willing to do anything, however dangerous, to prove to himself that love is real and worth fighting – and even dying – for, as long as that love is deep and true.

 Among other elements, language is key in the Southern Gothic genre, right down to individual words – some of which mean nothing outside of the county where they were coined, yaherdme?
 (Which is actually three words condensed to pose one Southern Gothic question: “You heard me?”)

 Thus, Southern Gothic films feature Southern-born actors because they are from these (or similar) places, and know the languages and the characters they are portraying in a personal way.
-Matthew McConaughey is a Texas boy, Reese Witherspoon is from New Orleans, and Tye Sheridan and Jacob Lofland, the film’s actual leads, are Southern boys with Southern sensibilities as well.
+Matthew McConaughey is from Texas; Reese Witherspoon is from New Orleans; and the movie’s de facto leads, Texas’ Tye Sheridan and Arkansas’ Jacob Lofland, are Southern boys with Southern sensibilities as well.